liesen/spotify-api-server/README.md

 It's a web server (listens at port 1337 by default) that talks to Spotify using libspotify.
 JSON is assumed as input and output.

-> spotify-api-server is an *experiment* with C, libspotify, evented I/O (libev) and GPL.
+> spotify-api-server is an *experiment* with C, libspotify, evented I/O (libevent) and GPL.

 ## Supported API methods